Top Tips to Manage your Skin

 2. Make salicylic acid your star ingredient

 Salicylic acid may sound like a harsh chemical, but it is actually derived from willow bark and is completely natural.
-Salicylic acid is one of the most effective acne-fighting non-prescription ingredients and is a great choice of exfoliant for those with acne-prone and oily skin.
+Salicylic acid is one of the most effective breakout-fighting non-prescription ingredients and is a great choice of exfoliant for those with spot-prone and oily skin.
 Salicylic acid targets pimples by sloughing away dead skin cells that clog pores and lead to breakouts, and also minimizes pore visibility.

 It is often compared to another active ingredient called benzoyl peroxide, and while salicylic acid won’t destroy bacteria, it won’t cause irritation, redness and peeling (like benzyl peroxide can) and it will dampen down any inflammation.
 And as a bonus, salicylic acid can decrease pigmentation and improve collagen production, which is good news for those wanting to ward off the signs of ageing!

 A common misconception is that moisturizing is bad for oily skin prone to breakouts.
-It’s true that many creams and lotions contain ingredients that can block pores and make acne worse (such as paraffin and lanolin), so never put a product designed for your body near your face.
+It’s true that many creams and lotions contain ingredients that can block pores and make breakouts worse (such as paraffin and lanolin), so never put a product designed for your body near your face.
 Look for products labelled ‘non-comedogenic’, which is a fancy way of saying they don’t contain ingredients that block pores and lead to the formation of blackheads and whiteheads.
-Hydrating the skin with an oil-free moisturiser will not only counteract the drying effect of many acne treatments, but also loosen the pore-blocking sebum (skin debris and grease) leading to clearer and healthier skin overall.
+Hydrating the skin with an oil-free moisturiser will not only counteract the drying effect of many spot treatments, but also loosen the pore-blocking sebum (skin debris and grease) leading to clearer and healthier skin overall.

 4. Give it time and be optimistic

 Sometimes your skin can take a while to adjust to new products or active ingredients.
 Direct your attention away from the guide on the bottle and focus only on your skin.
 If you experience signs of irritation or over-drying, try reducing the application to every other day (or even less often) for a couple of weeks before gradually increasing back to daily.
-And if you’ve had acne for a while and tried lots of different products, it is easy to get impatient and lose hope that anything works.

 5. Keep your hands off!

-As tempting and satisfying as it is, squeezing spots really is the worst thing you can do so keep your hands off!
+As tempting and satisfying as it is, squeezing a pimple really is the worst thing you can do so keep your hands off!
 Pressure on an inflamed pimple will push the contents of the grease gland (oil, bacteria and dead skin cells) into the surrounding healthy skin which causes damage and more inflammation.

 6. Review your make up choices and clean your brushes